 Begin by preparing a 1 1/2 quart oven safe glass Pyrex bowl.
 This small bowl will help create the round shape that we are seeking.

-Since we don't need to use a stand mixer to make this bread, whisk together all the dry ingredients except salt (gluten free flour blend (including xanthan gum), tapioca starch, sugar, yeast, and baking soda), then add the salt.
+- Since we don't need to use a stand mixer to make this bread, whisk together all the dry ingredients except salt (gluten free flour blend (including xanthan gum), tapioca starch, sugar, yeast, and baking soda), then add the salt.
 We don't add the salt and the yeast together at the same time because we don't want to risk them clumping together and the salt inhibiting yeast activation once we add the liquid.

-Next, add the liquids (milk, egg, and olive oil), and mix vigorously to create a dough that is relatively light in color (it will lighten in color as you mix).
-Transfer the dough to the prepared bowl, and smooth the top so there are no sharp bits sticking up that will burn in the oven.
+- Add the liquids (milk, beaten egg, and olive oil), and mix vigorously to create a dough that is relatively light in color (it will lighten in color as you mix).

-This is a very wet dough, and it's best handled with wet or oiled hands.
-Cover the dough, and allow it t rise until it's about 1.5 times as large as it is right after the dough is mixed.
+- Cover the dough, and allow it t rise until it's about 1.5 times as large as it is right after the dough is mixed.
 It won't become 2 times as large, or double, like conventional wheat-containing dough does.
 The dough should rise relatively quickly, since it's so wet and moisture enhances yeast performance, but it will rise more slowly in a cool, dry environment, so be patient.

-Finally, bake the bread for 30 minutes, then carefully turn the dough over in the bowl so the bottom of the bread is now on the top.
-Continue baking for about another 15 minutes so the bread is evenly brown all over and baked all the way through.
+- Continue baking for about another 15 minutes so the bread is evenly brown all over and baked all the way through.
 The bread is done baking when the internal temperature is about 195ยฐF on an instant read thermometer.

-Now for the hardest part: let it cool before you slice it!
+- Now for the hardest part: let it cool before you slice it!
 If you don't, you'll smush and flatten the crumb and your slices will be wet and compressed.

 You don't have to use a stand mixer

 Unlike all of my other yeast bread recipes, this gluten free artisan bread does not have to be made in a stand mixer.
+Just mix the ingredients of this gluten free artisan bread recipe with a whisk and mixing spoon.

 Gluten free dough isn't what you'll expect